carveragents/compound-engg-ai/README.md

 ```bash
  /session:start fix memory leak in data processing
 ```
-*System analyzes your goal, loads relevant code and docs, surfaces applicable lessons, and creates an isolated branch `bugfix-memory-leak-data-processing` for development*
+*Framework analyzes your goal, loads relevant code and docs, surfaces applicable lessons, and creates an isolated branch `bugfix-memory-leak-data-processing` for development*

 #### 2. Develop
 *Develop as normal.
 Let AI generate code.
 It may encounter problems, solve as normal using human + AI mix.*